 What are stocks?

-Stocks are something we hear constantly in the daily lexicon.
+Stocks are something we constantly hear in the daily lexicon.
 It’s nearly impossible to turn channels on the TV, or surf the web, without seeing something related to stocks.

 Because of this, we rarely take a step back to understand what stocks are and how they have value.